NLeSC/guide/language_guides/r.md

 R function documentation offers plenty of space to document the functionality, including code examples, literature references, and links to related functions.
 Nevertheless, it can sometimes be helpful for the user to also have a more generic description of the package with for example use-cases.
 You can do this with a `vignette`.

-Read more about vignettes in [Package documentation](http://r-pkgs.had.co.nz/vignettes.html) chapter of Hadleys [R packages](http://r-pkgs.had.co.nz) book.
+Read more about vignettes in [Package documentation](https://r-pkgs.org/vignettes.html) chapter of Hadleys [R packages](https://r-pkgs.org/) book.
-Read more about `roxygen` syntax on it's [github page](https://github.com/yihui/roxygen2). `roxygen` will also populate `NAMESPACE` file which is necessary to manage package level imports.
+Read more about `roxygen` syntax on its [GitHub page](https://github.com/yihui/roxygen2). `roxygen` will also populate `NAMESPACE` file which is necessary to manage package level imports.

 ## Available templates